- Solar advice hub

 From 12am to 7am every day, you can charge or power anything in your home for just 6.7p per kilowatt-hour (kWh), wherever you are in the country.

-At any other time, you’ll pay around 27.02p per kWh.
-This is slightly below the April 2025 price cap, though the exact price will differ depending on your household’s location.
+At any other time, you’ll pay around 28.53p per kWh.
+This is higher than the July 2025 price cap, though the exact amount will differ depending on your household’s location.

-E.ON Next Drive is one of a new generation of innovative import tariffs, created to meet the increasing demand for electric cars and storage batteries across the UK.
+E.ON Next Drive is one of a new generation of innovative import tariffs, created to meet the increasing demand for electric cars across the UK.

 Before this wave of new options, the best way to save money with import tariffs was either to get on an Economy 7 rate or shop around for the best fixed tariff.

-The current edition of this tariff is E.ON Next Drive Fixed V6, which is the sixth different version, and the third in a row with a 6.7p per kWh off-peak rate – the lowest on the market.
+The current edition of this tariff is E.ON Next Drive Fixed V9, which is the fifth version in a row with a 6.7p per kWh off-peak rate – one of the lowest on the market.

 As it’s an import tariff, households with solar panels should combine it with an export tariff to make the most of their system – more on that below.